 effective vaccine and prevention against infection, whooping cough is now

 quite rare.
-Before the vaccination against whooping cough was introduced,
+Before the vaccination was introduced,

 three out of four children caught the disease and some died every year.